sharikul/Query.php/help/make_queries.md

 static function update_where( $column = '', $value = '', $table = '', array $options = null);
 ```

-**Note: In this particular helper, the placeholders array and update array must be provided within the `$options` array.
+**Note: In this particular helper, the placeholders array and update array must be provided within the `$options` array.**

+## Further help & guidance
+Read through `_query.md` to get a deeper understanding into this method.